 Details will appear later on our 'Previous Visits' page.

-Any offers to lead field trips, or other suggestions, would be welcome - please use the 'Contact Us' button.
+Any offers to lead field trips in 2022, or other suggestions, would be welcome - please use the 'Contact Us' button.

 Before coming on one of our trips please read the Fieldwork Code

 While Covid is still present in the population as a whole, please read the advice below.

 Covid advice from Ian Kille, one of our regular leaders

 COVID-19 is a serious illness which is readily transmitted between people.
 To minimise the risk of passing on this disease during geo-walks, a process has been put in place.
 Whilst this gives a structure to manage the risk of transmission, for it to succeed there is a need for us to take individual responsibility to make this work.
 This is nothing new and I imagine you will already be doing this when you go out for shopping and other activities where you will be meeting people outside your own household.
 The three things that I would like us to do are: